 They huddled inside the white walls of the grand house, women and children, refugees from a war that had enveloped the fields and swamps of the Carolina low country.
 The house sat through a pine thicket, a ways off the old King’s Highway.
-Swampy rice fields at its back, the house was silent, waiting for the first sound of thundering hooves, slowly becoming louder.
+Swampy rice fields at its back, the house were silent, waiting for the first sound of thundering hooves, slowly becoming louder.
 In the distance, the first glimpse of bright red came into view – the British were coming to Hampton.

 Across the back lawn, past the kitchen house and gardens, General Francis Marion and his men hid among the reedy marsh of Wambaw Creek, fully aware of the approaching enemy.
 The year was 1780 and the fight for freedom had come to the very doorstep of Hampton Plantation.

 A decade later, a different atmosphere envelopes Hampton – excitement.
 Rambling up the road towards the house is a carriage and inside is the very first president of a young nation.
 George Washington, surrounded by his entourage, steps out, slowly rising to his full height of just over six feet.
 He looks upon a magnificent portico, a new addition to Hampton, added just prior to his arrival.

 Two women step onto the porch to welcome Washington to breakfast.
 Each adorned with a blue sash, embellished with a portrait of the new President.
 Eliza Lucas Pinckney and her daughter Harriott were among those women and children who huddled inside Hampton’s sheltering walls when the British arrived ten years prior.
 At that time there was fear and doubt.
 But now…

 Now it was 1791 and promise filled the air.

 After a fine breakfast, Washington stops to admire a young oak standing in front of the house.
 When consulted on whether or not the tree should remain or be removed to clear the view, Washington thinks for a moment and replies that it would be a shame to see such a promising oak cut down.
 And so it remained.